Robert M. Pirsig: Legacy and recognition

 Pirsig received a Guggenheim Fellowship in 1974 for General Nonfiction, which later allowed him to complete his second book.
 The University of Minnesota conferred an Outstanding Achievement Award in 1975.
 He won an award for literature from the American Academy and Institute of Arts and Letters in 1979.

 On December 15, 2012, Montana State University bestowed upon Pirsig an honorary doctorate in philosophy during the university's fall commencement.
 Pirsig was also honored in a commencement speech by MSU Regent Professor Michael Sexson.
 Pirsig had been an instructor in writing at what was then Montana State College from 1958 to 1960.

 A 1967 Honda CB77 Super Hawk, similar to the 1966 model Pirsig rode.

 Pirsig did not travel to Bozeman in December 2012 to accept the accolade, allegedly due to frailty of health.
 However, in Zen and the Art of Motorcycle Maintenance, Pirsig writes about his time at Montana State College as a less than pleasurable experience, and that this limited his ability to teach writing effectively and to develop his own philosophy and writing.

-In December 2019, the Smithsonian's National Museum of American History, Washington DC, acquired Pirsig's 1966 Honda CB77 Super Hawk on which the 1968 ride with his son Chris was taken.
+In December 2019, the Smithsonian Institution's National Museum of American History in Washington, DC, acquired Pirsig's 1966 Honda CB77 Super Hawk on which the 1968 ride with his son Chris was taken.
 The donation included a manuscript of Zen and the Art of Motorcycle Maintenance, a signed first edition of the book, and tools and clothing from the ride.
 In 2020, the museum acquired additional material from the Pirsig family relating to his maritime interests and background.
 In April 2024 Pirsig's bike went on public display for the first time ever, marking the fiftieth anniversary of Zen and the Art of Motorcycle Maintenance.
 The exhibition, "America on the Move", also displayed the book's original manuscript, Pirsig's manual typewriter and an Apple II computer.
 As materials were gathered for the exhibition a graphic novel by Pirsig was found.
-Entitled Doctor Schnabel it is about the bubonic plague pandemic that struck in European in the 1300's.
+Entitled Doctor Schnabel, it is about the bubonic plague pandemic that struck in Europe in the 1300s.

 In 2020, the Robert M. Pirsig archive was collected by the Houghton Library at Harvard University, Cambridge, Massachusetts; an additional collection resides at the Montana State University Library.

 A 2021 article in the International Journal of Motorcycle Studies details the writer's close historic relationship with motorcycles from the age of four to shortly before his death.

 His use of an Apple II and relationship with the company led to him being honored by 'the Pirsig Meeting Room', at one of Apple's Cupertino offices, being named after him.